Loha (1987 film): Story

 The plot centres around three men (Dharmendra, Sinha and Kapoor) who set out to save 25 hostages from a dreaded bandit (Puri) who is on the payroll of the local politician (Khan).

 Honest and diligent Police Inspector Amar (Dharmendra) is a family man living in Bombay.
 In his attempt to arrest bandit Sher Singh (Amrish Puri), he and Inspector Dayal (Raza Murad) are attacked.
-Amar survives but Dayal's legs get crushed under a truck and becomes confined to a wheelchair.
+Amar survives but Dayal's legs get crushed under a truck and he begins using a wheelchair.

 When Amar arrests local politician Jagannath Prasad (Kader Khan), he is released without being charged while Amar is reprimanded and decides to resign.
 Sher Singh hijacks a bus and holds the passengers as hostages and demands the release of his 25 jailed associates from prison in exchange.

 Inspector Dayal's granddaughter, Seema (Mandakini), is amongst them, and Dayal asks Amar for assistance.
 Amar, along with an ex-convict Qasim Ali (Shatrughan Sinha), and drug dealer Karan (Karan Kapoor) must rescue them, but differences crop up among the trio and they part ways.
 When Amar finds out that Qasim and Karan have double crossed him and masterminded a plan to facilitate the escape of the 25 convicts he must confront them.